Photoluminescence of Femtosecond Laser-irradiated Silicon Carbide: Irradiation of pristine HPSI SiC

-In addition modifying the surface profile (FIG. \ref{fig:1}), increasing the pulse energy also changes the crystalline properties of SiC in the vicinity of the spots \cite{zhou_silicon_2023, liu_confocal_2020, castelletto_photoluminescence_2018}.
-When aiming to create $V_{Si}$, due to their lower formation energy, carbon vacancies ($V_C$) are also created nearby, which are not optically active.
+In addition, modifying the surface profile (Figure \ref{fig:pristine_raman_afm}), especially for increased pulse energy also changes the crystalline properties of SiC in the vicinity of the spots \cite{zhou_silicon_2023, liu_confocal_2020, castelletto_photoluminescence_2018}.
+When aiming to create $V_{Si}$, carbon vacancies ($V_C$) are also created nearby due to their low formation energy.
+Carbon vacancies are not optically active.
 They provide non-radiative decay paths for $V_{Si}$ therefore quenching their PL \cite{steeds_transmission_2002, kraus_three-dimensional_2017, chen_laser_2019}.
-FIG.\ref{fig:3}. d) summarizes the lifetimes $\tau$ extracted from PL measurements (> 850 nm).
+Figure\ref{fig:saturation_lifetime}. d) summarizes the lifetimes $\tau$ extracted from PL measurements (> 850 nm).
 Again, we obtain by averaging measurements from all spots irradiated with the same pulse energy.
-For spots irradiated with 230 nJ pulses, we find $\tau = 6.2 ns$ which matches $\tau_{V_{Si}} = 6.1 ns$ obtained for $V_{Si}$ created using electron irradiation \cite{hain_excitation_2014}. $\tau$ linearly decreases with pulse energy, indicating quenching by $V_C$ and also potential interaction with extended defects due to laser irradiation.
-The decrease in $\tau$ renders it challenging to estimate number of luminescent defects it might also indicate a change in the type of defect being created.
-We also have to take into account the scattering of light in highly damaged regions influences PL collection.
-In contrast, the saturation power as displayed in FIG.\ref{fig:3} c) did not change with pulse energy.
+For spots irradiated with 230 nJ pulses, we find $\tau = 6.2$ ns which matches $\tau_{V_{Si}} = 6.1$ ns obtained for $V_{Si}$ created using electron irradiation \cite{hain_excitation_2014} again hinting at the creation of $V_{Si}$ . $\tau$ linearly decreases with pulse energy, indicating quenching by $V_C$ and also potential interaction with extended defects due to laser irradiation.
+In contrast, the saturation power as displayed in figure \ref{fig:saturation_lifetime} c) did not change with pulse energy.

-FIG. \ref{fig:2}. c) shows Raman spectra taken using a commercial Raman spectrometer using a 532 nm laser light on the pristine sample from an unprocessed area and from spots written at 60 nJ, 230 nJ and 1850 nJ.
-Compared to the reference Raman spectra from the unprocessed 4H-SiC, we observe on spectra taken from dimples made with single pulse at 60 nJ slight drop in peak intensities most notably on the TO($E_2$) and LO($A_2$) peaks.
-At 230 nJ and 1850 nJ, the decrease in peak intensities is even more significant being maximal for the 1850 nJ.
-While this Raman spectrum shows no sign of amorphous material even for 1850 nJ, the strong decrease in Raman peak intensity has been associated with significant crystal damage in previous work \cite{castelletto_photoluminescence_2018}.